Heathrow Airport Holdings: International operations and takeover

-BAA won a contract to manage the retail operations at Pittsburgh International Airport in 1991 under their BAA USA subsidiary.
+BAA won a contract to manage the retail operations at Pittsburgh International Airport in 1991 through its BAA USA subsidiary.

+In 1995, BAA was became a cross listed company when listed on the Australian Securities Exchange in anticipation of the privatisation of the Federal Airports Corporation's airports.
+It was delisted in July 1998.

 In December 2005, BAA made a winning bid of £1.2 billion for a 75% stake in Budapest Ferihegy International Airport, the largest airport in Hungary, which was being privatised by the Hungarian government.

 In July 2006, BAA was taken over by a consortium led by Ferrovial, following a bid which valued the company at £10.1 billion ($20 billion).
 As a result, the company was delisted from the London Stock Exchange (where it had previously been part of the FTSE 100 Index) on 15 August 2006.
 Following the take-over, the decision was made to sell the stake in Ferihegy and this was completed in June 2007, when a consortium led by Hochtief AirPort of Germany purchased the stake.

-BAA expanded into international operations, including retail contracts at Boston Logan International Airport and Baltimore-Washington International Airport (through its subsidiary BAA USA, Inc.), and a management contract with the City of Indianapolis to run the Indianapolis International Airport (as BAA Indianapolis, Inc.) before ultimately selling off its US division to Prospect Capital Corporation in July 2010.
+BAA expanded into international operations, including retail contracts at Logan International Airport and Baltimore-Washington International Airport (through BAA USA), and a management contract with the City of Indianapolis to run the Indianapolis International Airport (as BAA Indianapolis, Inc.) before ultimately selling off its US division to Prospect Capital Corporation in July 2010.